To Enlarge Images – Right Click Image then Open in a New Tab.

 and for you to be Safe when you are Feeding them.

-the Edge of the Ice Ledge.
+to the Edge of the Ice Ledge.
 These Feral Swans were Living along the River.

 We Never Knew Where we would be Visiting Them.